RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### M.U.G.E.N Game Engine

 M.U.G.E.N games can be played using the Ikemen GO game engine which is being actively developed and is available on Linux, macOS and Windows.
 The original M.U.G.E.N engine which only exists for Windows has not had any updates in years and is therefore considered obsolete and won't be covered here.
-But it's still possible to use it on Windows via the same approach described for Ikemon GO so if you really want to use it, then you can.
+But it's still possible to use it on Windows via the same approach described for Ikemen GO so if you really want to use it, then you can.

 **Basic setup**